 2. Nature's Recipe Grain Free Small Breed Chicken

-- Grain-free for small dogs
+- Grain-free

-- No artificial additives
+- No artificial flavors

 3. IAMS Proactive Health Large Breed Dry Dog Food

-- Natural fiber and prebiotics aid digestion and nutrient absorption
+- Natural fiber and prebiotics: Promotes healthy digestion and nutrient absorption

-- Tailored for large breeds
+- Tailored fiber blend for digestion

 - Wholesome grains for energy